2023 South American U-17 Championship

-The 2023 South American U-17 Championship will be the 19th edition of the South American U-17 Championship (CONMEBOL Sudamericano Sub-17), the biennial international youth football championship organised by CONMEBOL for the men's under-17 national teams of South America.
-It will be held in Ecuador between 30 March and 23 April 2023.

-The South American U-17 Championship returns after 4 years due to the COVID-19 pandemic forced CONMEBOL to cancel the tournament in 2021.
+The 2023 South American U-17 Championship was the 19th edition of the South American U-17 Championship (CONMEBOL Sudamericano Sub-17), the biennial international youth football championship organized by CONMEBOL for the men's under-17 national teams of South America.
+It was held in Ecuador between 30 March and 23 April 2023.
+This was the first U-17 championship in four years due to the COVID-19 pandemic forcing CONMEBOL to cancel the tournament in 2021.

-Same as previous editions, the tournament will act as the CONMEBOL qualifiers for the FIFA U-17 World Cup.
-The top four teams of the tournament will qualify for the 2023 FIFA U-17 World Cup in Peru as the CONMEBOL representatives, besides Peru who qualified automatically as hosts (if Peru were among the top four teams, the fifth-placed team would also qualify for the 2023 FIFA U-17 World Cup).
+Like previous editions, the tournament served as the CONMEBOL qualifiers for the FIFA U-17 World Cup.
+The top four teams of the tournament qualified for the 2023 FIFA U-17 World Cup in Indonesia as the CONMEBOL representatives.
+Brazil won their thirteenth South American U-17 title after finishing first in the final stage's group and a spot at the World Cup.
+They were joined by the other top four teams in Ecuador, Argentina and Venezuela.